RTduino/RTduino/README.md

 ## 3 Arduino Libraries

-**Notice: If has any question related the Arduino (third-party) libraries, please open a issue and report in this repository.**
+**Notice: if has any question related the Arduino (third-party) libraries, please open an issue and report in this repository.**

 ### 3.1 Arduino Build-in Libraries